 Every year the Kennedy Library recognizes up to 100 middle school students from across Massachusetts with the John F. Kennedy Make a Difference Award for the impact they have made in their communities through service projects.

-The award is given to students who are nominated by teachers or principals for contributions they have made to their neighborhood, town or community.
+The Award is given to students who are nominated by teachers or principals for contributions they have made on a local, state, national, or international level.

 Projects for which students received awards in previous years include helping fellow students with disabilities, working at local food pantries and senior centers, organizing recycling projects, raising funds for autism and childhood cancer research, and fundraising for children in Uganda and Haiti.